cerner/terra-toolkit/docs/AggregateTranslations.md

 ```

 #### terraI18n.config Example
 Both the setup function and CLI methods allow for the configuration options to be loaded via a config file.
-The `aggregate-translations` tool will always attempt to load this config by default, but honors the function or CLI specified options before the config file specified options.
-Add a config file like:
+The `aggregate-translations` tool will always attempt to load this config by default.
+If no config path is provided, the aggregate-translations tool will attempt to load the configuration from `./terraI18n.config.js`.
+If this file does not exist, the default configuration is used.

+Add a terra-i18n config file like:
 ```js
 const aggregateOptions = {
     baseDir: __dirname,